General Information

 Both programs are four years in length.
 This does not include the one or two years of university level studies required prior to admission to the program.

-No. You must meet the admission requirements as outlined in this booklet and you will be ranked on the basis of the “Admission Score”.
+No. You must meet the admission requirements as outlined above.
 Age is not a criteria used in selecting candidates for admission.

 No preference is given to applicants who have completed more than the one or two year requirement.
-Many of our applicants have completed several years of university, or have already completed one or more degree(s) (including graduate degrees) but they are not given any special preference on this basis.
+Many of our applicants have completed several years of university, or have already completed one or more degree(s) (including graduate degrees) but they are not given any special preference.

 No. As long as you have completed courses that are equivalent to those at the University of Saskatchewan, you will be eligible for admission.